eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/code_generation.rst

 calculatorServer
 """"""""""""""""

 Contains the ``CalculatorServerLogic`` class which implements the generic |RpcServer-api| interface, representing the public API of the server.
 User can run or stop a server calling |RpcServer::run-api| or |RpcServer::stop-api| methods, respectively.

 The generated class can be instantiated by the user calling ``create_CalculatorServer`` function.
-Two overloads of this funcion are created, allowing the user to :ref:`customize the scheduling <fastddsgen_rpc_server_schedule_intro>` of the incoming requests.
+Two overloads of this function are created, allowing the user to :ref:`customize the scheduling <fastddsgen_rpc_server_schedule_intro>` of the incoming requests.

 calculatorServerImpl
 """"""""""""""""""""